-In May 2016, the Company granted 115 market performance stock units to certain executives.
+In the nine months ended December 31, 2016, the Company granted 123 market performance stock units to certain executives.
 The vesting of these awards is contingent upon the Company meeting certain total shareholder return ("TSR") levels as compared to a market index over the next three years.
-The awards vest in three annual tranches and have a maximum potential to vest at 200% (230 shares) based on TSR performance.
+The awards vest in three annual tranches and have a maximum potential to vest at 200% (246 shares) based on TSR performance.
 The related stock-based compensation expense is determined based on the estimated fair value of the underlying shares on the date of grant and is recognized using the accelerated method over the vesting term.
 The estimated fair value was calculated using a Monte Carlo simulation model.
-The fair value of the awards granted in May was \$56.72.
+The weighted average fair value of the awards granted during the nine months ended December 31, 2016 was \$57.28.
 The awards are included in the restricted stock unit table.